Industry and Experience Track

 The Industry/Experience track covers innovative implementations, novel applications of performance-related technologies, interesting performance results and experience in applying recent research advances to industrial situations on any of the topics of interest.
 The industrial track program committee will review all papers submitted in this track for originality, quality, soundness, and relevance.

 Industry and experience track papers should be clearly marked in the text as “Industrial Paper” or “Experience Paper”.
 The expected size of the papers is 5-12 pages double column including figures, tables and references.
 Submissions are made via Easychair and must be in the standard ACM format for conference proceedings.
+More specifically, the double column formats have to be used for all paper submissions: Latex preferred, Word.

 Submission deadlines are listed on the important dates page.